 “Invisible to Visible: Documenting the Lives of Carers in India”

-This two year project, conducted in partnership with carers and staff of SACRED in Andhra Pradesh and supported by the Wellcome Trust, is documenting the day to day lives of carers in the form of a short film, which will be used to promote awareness of the realities, challenges and impacts of caring for a family member.
-Community leaders, health professionals and government officials will engage in a series of events where they will view and discuss the film and then be invited to take action for the carers in their local area and pledge to support and promote their cause.
+This two year project, conducted in partnership with carers and staff of SACRED in Andhra Pradesh and supported by the Wellcome Trust, documented the day to day lives of carers in the form of a short film, which was then used to promote awareness of the realities, challenges and impacts of caring for a family member.
+Community leaders, health professionals and government officials engaged in a series of events where they viewed and discussed the film and were then invited to take action for the carers in their local area and pledge to support and promote their cause.
 Watch the film

 Carers Worldwide works in partnership with two organisations in Nepal – LEADS Nepal and Cerebral Palsy Nepal (SGCP).
 Our programmes are transforming the lives of 2,200 family carers of children and adults with disabilities or mental health needs, as well as those for whom they care.

 “Care for Carers: Empowering Parents of Disabled Children in Nepal”

 This three-year project, started in 2016 and funded by the National Lottery Community Fund’s Rebuilding Communities programme is based in the Kathmandu Valley.
 Working in partnership with Cerebral Palsy Nepal (SGCP) we are promoting the social, emotional, medical and economic wellbeing of carers, mostly mothers, of children with cerebral palsy and other neurological disorders.

 Restricted for much of the time to the house, unable to go to work or socialise, many of these carers have been isolated and unaware of their rights.
 For many, their properties and livelihoods were destroyed in the 2015 earthquakes.
 Excluded from society, they didn’t realise they could access government and NGO support in the weeks and months that followed.
 The project is raising awareness and establishing carer-friendly services to empower this vulnerable community of carers.